Tampa Florida DUI Statistics

 - the charges were dismissed by the court;

-- the individual plead to a lesser charge such as "reckless driving"; or
+- the individual entered a plea to a lesser charge such as "reckless driving"; or

 - the charges are still pending resolution.